gayatrivenugopal/ablation-study/README.md

 Inputs:<br>
 training records, training target, test records, test target<br>
 <br>
-ablation_analysis.py eliminates one feature at a time and assesses the performance.<br>
+ablation_analysis.py eliminates one feature at a time and assesses the performance.
+It returns a dictionary consisting of the eliminitated feature as the key and the metrics as the value.
+If no feature is eliminated, the key is set to 'none'.<br>
 metrics.py contains the code to calculate Accuracy, Macro-F1 and AUC score.<br>
 models.py contains the code to instantiate the classifiers.
 Use this file to add more models.